SpreeTravel/spree_property_type/README.md

 License
 -------

-Spree Neighbors is Copyright © 2014 openjaf.
-It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.
+Copyright © 2013 OpenJAF, released under the New BSD License.